 "On June 4, 1978, a major physical disaster struck the Sunnyside Mine.
-At that time rich gold was being mined on the Spur vein under Lake Emma. although previous core drilling had been done to determine that the mine was a safe distance from the bottom of the lake, 70 feet above.
+At that time rich gold was being mined on the Spur vein under Lake Emma.
+Although previous core drilling had been done to determine that the mine was a safe distance from the bottom of the lake, 70 feet above.
 The lake had been formed thousands of years ago by the scouring action of a glacier.
 When the glacier passed over the hard quartz-gold vein, it plucked a thin sliver of rock from the downhill side of the vein.
-The silver, about 20 feet in diameter, extended downward about 65 feet below the bottom of the lake," wrote Allen G. Bird in "Silverton Gold," in 1986.
+The sliver, about 20 feet in diameter, extended downward about 65 feet below the bottom of the lake," wrote Allen G. Bird in "Silverton Gold," in 1986.

 "On a Sunday afternoon, when the mine crews were at home, lake Emma broke through the spot and emptied thousands of gallons of water and over one million tons of mud into the mine.
 The crater on the surface was the length of three football fields and about 500 feet wide.
 The water and the mud had about 1,800-foot fall to reach the American Tunnel level.
 A 20-ton Plymouth Locomotive parked below the main ore pass was completely flattened.
 All timber, except for a 200-foot section between "G" and "F" levels, was stripped from the Washington Incline Shaft.
 All mining tunnels, including the mile-long Terry and the two-mile-long American were filled to the top with mud.
 Although the mine was insured for $900 million, the insurance company refused to pay any damages.
-After an expensive court battle, the insurance company was ordered to pay, although they actually paid only about $5,500,000. had the breakthrough occurred any time other than Sunday, over 125 men would have been killed, leaving no survivors," wrote Bird.
+After an expensive court battle, the insurance company was ordered to pay, although they actually paid only about $5,500,000.
+Had the breakthrough occurred any time other than Sunday, over 125 men would have been killed, leaving no survivors," wrote Bird.

 "We all had a close call when Lake Emma flooded and caved in the mine," said Silverton Miner Terry Rhoades in oral histories captured in "Colorado Mining Stories, Hazards, Heroics, Humor" by Caroline Arlen. " The engineers had actually tested it under the lake for depth.
 They figured it was a fault going up there, because there was real bad water coming through.
 They didn't realize it was half full of mud," Rhoades said.